printers-for-people/catboat/docs/TMC_Drivers.md

 ## Setting "spreadCycle" vs "stealthChop" Mode

-By default, Klipper places the TMC drivers in "spreadCycle" mode.
+By default, Kalico places the TMC drivers in "spreadCycle" mode.
 If the driver supports "stealthChop" then it can be enabled by adding `stealthchop_threshold: 999999` to the TMC config section.